PythonCharmers/python-future/README.rst

 -   ``future.backports`` package provides backports from the Py3.3
     standard library

--   ``past.builtins`` package provides forward-ports of Python 2 types and resurrects some Python 2 builtins (to aid with per-module code migrations)
+-   ``past.builtins`` package provides forward-ports of 19 Python 2 types and
+    builtin functions.
+These can aid with per-module code migrations.

 -   ``past.translation`` package supports transparent translation of Python 2
     modules to Python 3 upon import.
 [This feature is currently in alpha.]